treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

             )
         return super().__eq__(other)
 ```

+Unrelated Aside: if you're curious about that `object()` thing, I explain why it's useful in [my article about sentinel values in Python][sentinel values].

 If we make two `HoleList` objects and delete items from them such that they have the same non-hole items: